Best Core Exercises For Men To Get Rock Solid Abs

 How To Do It

-1. Lie face up on the floor, with your knees bent and feet flat on the ground.
-Keep your arms at your side with your palms down.
+1. Lie on your back with your knees bent, feet flat on the floor, and arms by your sides.

-2. Lift your hips off the ground until your knees, hips, and shoulders form a straight line.
+3. Lift your hips off the ground until your knees and shoulders form a straight line.

 Tips